Frequently asked questions

 Do I need to bring food?

-We provide nourishing snacks and a shared breakfast, and can accommodate dietary needs.
+We provide nourishing meals and can accommodate any dietary needs.
 You’re welcome to bring extra snacks if you like.

 Is transportation included?

-Participants arrange their own transportation to the retreat space, but we can help coordinate carpools once the group is confirmed.
+Participants arrange their own transportation to the retreat space.
+We may be able to help coordinate carpools.

 Where is the retreat located?

-At a private retreat space about an hour’s drive from Seattle.
+At a private retreat space about an hour’s drive from Seattle in Roy.

 How many facilitators will be present?